MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 	CustomAttributes = adCustomizerFeedItemCustomAttributesJson,
 	// 'Id' column header in the Bulk file
 	Id = null,
-	// '' column header in the Bulk file
-	AdGroupName = null,
+	// 'Ad Group' column header in the Bulk file AdGroupName = null,
-	// '' column header in the Bulk file
-	AudienceId = null,
+	// 'Audience Id' column header in the Bulk file AudienceId = null,
-	// '' column header in the Bulk file
-	CampaignName = null,
+	// 'Campaign' column header in the Bulk file CampaignName = null,
 	// 'Ad Schedule' column header in the Bulk file DayTimeRanges = new[]